esp-rs/esp-idf-template/README.md

 ### Optionally Install GDB

-You'll only need the GDB utility for on-chip debugging or [for decoding batraces in panics for RISCV Espressif SOCS](#install-esp-idf-monitor).
+You'll only need the GDB utility for on-chip debugging or [for decoding backraces in panics for RISCV Espressif SOCS](#install-esp-idf-monitor).

 To install it:
 * Manually download the GDB package matching your OS and Espressif SOC from [here](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/tools/idf-tools.html#list-of-esp-idf-tools)